utsav-vaghani/Book-Rentals/README.md

 ## Work

 **Done till now**
-* All apis are created.
+* All apis are working

 **Remaining Work**
 * Backend : JsonWebToken creation and validation.